 Where there are funds available, financial assistance from the St. Vincent church is limited to once per year for rent or utilities, and applicants need to meet all income conditions.
 Resources and funding is limited and provided on a first come/first served basis.
 In addition, household items and clothing are provided on a seasonal basis (one time every 3-4 months) through vouchers to SVDP Thrift Store, which is at the same location as the county Food Bank.
 1610 SW Veterans Way, Redmond, Oregon 97756, call (541) 923-5264.
 More on Deschutes County St. Vincent De Paul assistance programs.

 Non-profits offer emergency rent and security deposit help.
 The non-profits will often focus on a certain situation, such as providing a grant to a veteran or money for back rent to someone facing eviction.
 Another agency will also offer mediation to families facing an eviction, and housing is also for single parents.
-More Deschutes County rent help.
+More details on Deschutes County rent help.

 The Bend Salvation Army offers resources both year round and other programs during the fall and winter months.
 Some of the year round assistance includes financial aid for paying for expenses such as rent, utility bills, or water expenses.
 Deschutes County residents facing eviction or a disconnection of their power will tend to get priority.

 Assistance for food - Whether a Deschutes County family is living on a low income or if they just need some short term support, non-profit food pantries can often help.
 The locations are usually open a few days per week.
 Some of what may be offered includes.